deliveroo/deliveroo.engineering/_posts/2018-03-20-smooth-migrations.md

 authors:
   - "Erika Moreno Sierra"
 excerpt: >
   One of the best things about working in Deliveroo Engineering is that we have the opportunity to work on a great ever-changing product, which means we are constantly evolving, improving and facing new challenges.
-And one of the main problems we have right now, which is a great problem to have, is the fact that we have grown so much that our monolithic application can’t hold everything in just one place anymore.
+One of the main problems we have right now, which is a great problem to have, is the fact that we have grown so much that our monolithic application can’t hold everything in just one place anymore.
 ---

-That is why after only 5 years since Deliveroo’s inception, we’re already decomposing our monolith into several services.
+That is why only 5 years after Deliveroo’s inception, we’re already decomposing our monolith into several services.
 It is the responsibility of every team to make this migration as smooth as possible, because we believe reliability is fundamental.

 ## Smooth Migrations